-With spring coming up, don’t think the worst is over – sure winter is pretty done and dusted with but a lot needs to happen still.
-Especially when it comes to your basement!
-So the things to look out for are melting, the effects of the dry weather and specifically floods if you live in an area which is prone to flooding during this time of the year.
+With spring coming up, don’t think the worst is over – sure, winter is pretty done and dusted with, but a lot needs to happen still, especially when it comes to your basement!
+So the things to look out for are melting, the effects of the dry weather and specifically, floods if you live in an area prone to flooding during this time of the year.

-Weather is an important part of the decision making process when you finally decide to water proof and the best time to deal with a wet basement is during the winters.
-Everything from the planning stage to the execution need to be planned out to ensure optimum results and minimal structural damage.
-You can learn about Winter Suggestions To Protect From Water Damage and keep your basement dry all year long.
+Weather is an important part of the decision-making process when you finally decide to waterproof, and the best time to deal with a wet basement is during the winter.
+Everything from the planning stage to the execution needs to be planned out to ensure optimum results and minimal structural damage.
+You can learn about Winter Suggestions To Protect From Water Damage and keep your basement dry all year.

-Eventually you need to face a set fact, the following two weather conditions will have the greatest of effects on basement water proofing:
+Eventually, you need to face a set fact, the following two weather conditions will have the greatest effects on basement waterproofing:

 Cold winter weather